zone117x/node-cryptonote-pool/README.md

         "files": {

             /* Specifies the level of log output verbosity.
-This level and anything more severe will be logged. */
+This level and anything more severe will be logged.
+Options are: info, warn, or error. */ "level": "info",
-            "level": "info", or "warn", "error"

             /* Directory where to write log files. */ "directory": "logs",

-            /* How often (in seconds) to append data to the log files. */ "flushInterval": 5
+            /* How often (in seconds) to append/flush data to the log files. */ "flushInterval": 5
         },